AbhinavChandra7020/payment-app/README.md

-## Basic paytm like clone for bunny transaction
+## Basic paytm like clone for dummy transactions